mlakhoua-rgb/technical/README.md

 **Reach out for:**
 - VP/Director/Head of Operations, Infrastructure, Service Delivery roles
-- Advisory/consulting for cloud operations optimization
+- Advisory/consulting for cloud setup and operations optimization
 - Speaking engagements on DevOps culture and operational excellence

 **Email:** mo@metafive.one